Fuquay-Varina, North Carolina: Unification and the present

 From 1970 to 2000, the population more than doubled, growing from 3,576 residents to 7,898.
 The population more than doubled again between 2000 and 2010, growing to 17,937 at the 2010 census.
 According to the NC State Data Center, Fuquay-Varina grew 23% from 2000 to 2003, making it the 26th fastest growing community in the state and the 11th fastest for those with populations over 5,000.

-The mayor of Fuquay-Varina is Blake Massengill, who was elected in 2021 with 50% of the vote over Commissioner Bill Harris.
-Prior to being elected as mayor, Blake served as Mayor Pro-Tem for six years.
-The new Mayor Pro-Tem replacing Massengill is Commissioner Larry Smith.

 Fuquay-Varina is also the former hometown of Internet personalities Rhett McLaughlin and Link Neal, who moved their studio there in 2010, as well as Link who until then lived in Apex, North Carolina.

 In addition to the Ben-Wiley Hotel, Fuquay Springs Historic District, and Varina Commercial Historic District, the Fuquay Mineral Spring, Fuquay Springs High School, Fuquay Springs Teacherage, Fuquay-Varina Woman's Club Clubhouse, J. Beale Johnson House, Kemp B. Johnson House, Jones-Johnson-Ballentine Historic District, and Wayland H. and Mamie Burt Stevens House are listed on the National Register of Historic Places.